rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-site Request Forgery (CSRF)/Common CSRF Defenses/HTTP Referer Header/Bypass Techniques/Broken Referer Header Validation.md

 ```txt
 https://attacker-website.com/csrf-attack?vulnerable-website.com
 ```
 This method won't always work as many browsers now strip the query string (`?`) from the `Referer` header by default.
-However, an attacker can override this behavior by making sure that the response containing their exploit has the `Referrer-Policy: unsafe-url` header set.
+However, an attacker can override this behavior by making sure that the website containing their exploit has the `Referrer-Policy: unsafe-url` header set.